Land0fChocolate/NewEmeraldRomHack/README.md

 - Misty Terrain background is jank.
 - Gunk Shot background is slightly jank.
 - Hurricane background is jank.
+- Cloud reflection can be seen in the very tall grass in Route 120.
+- Jumping into very tall grass from ledge and moving produces incorrect grass animation.
 - When a Pokemon with Clear Body uses Hammer Arm, its speed doesn't go down.
 - Some door animations don't work when the Player runs into them from an angle.
 The Player just runs into the door without it opening.
 (Ever Grande City Battle Tent, Fortree City Pokemon Center.)
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.